Article 35(1) says that you must do a DPIA where a type of processing is likely to result in a high risk to the rights and freedoms of individuals:

 You may also be at risk of breaching the fairness and transparency requirements of the first data protection principle if the processing, or any outcome from it, may not be reasonably foreseen by the individual.

-For these reasons, processing in this way is only permitted by the GDPR in limited circumstances.
+For these reasons, processing in this way is only permitted by the UK GDPR in limited circumstances.
 These include where to provide the privacy information proves impossible or would involve a disproportionate effort.

 Circumstances when it is impossible to provide privacy will only arise rarely, for example where you have no contact details for individuals and have no reasonable means of obtaining them.